Suicide and Suicide Risk

 Role of the Primary Care Provider

-Pediatric primary care providers can expect that 25-50% of patient office visits will be related to mental health issues.
-Additionally, most psychiatric-related patient emergency care visits will involve suicidality (either threats or behavior).
 Providers should establish a collaborative relationship with the mental health specialists involved in the care of patients who are at risk of psychiatric emergencies to ensure that appropriate assessments and follow-up are provided when emergencies arise.
-Primary care providers should also familiarize themselves with the steps needed to provide an emergency assessment when a patient does not have, or is unable to access, a mental health provider.
+Primary care providers should also know the steps needed to manage a concern for suicide risk with their patients.
+These steps include screening, assessing for severity, starting a safety plan and knowing the referrals needed.

 1